The Midwest is going dark in wavesβ€”plan your stack now

 1 Success Story (Highland Park)

-Several factors make this region unique: the presence of federal consent decrees in cities like Cleveland and Detroit, the legacy of 2020 protest coverage in Minneapolis, and the powerful counter-example of Highland Park's July 4, 2022 shooting—where open scanner access demonstrably saved lives.
+Three things set this region apart: federal consent decrees in cities like Cleveland and Detroit, Minneapolis encrypting during the 2020 protests to prevent monitoring of police movements, and Highland Park's July 4, 2022 shooting β€” where open scanner access demonstrably helped residents.

 State-by-State Summary